muratk5n/thirdwave/en/README.md

 Europe energy crisis..
 Ottawa defies Ukraine’s objections to return of equipment for Nord Stream 1 pipeline, saying it needs to support Europe’s access to ‘reliable and affordable energy'"

 ---

-I bet Labour would have liked to run against Johnson with popularity being low and all, but now a fresh new leader can complicate their oppo strategy.

----

-WION: "Rishi Sunak emerges on top in first round of Conservative Party vote"

----